Security at what cost? Examining the latest trends in global military spending

 What do these trends mean for the international security landscape?
 What are the key drivers behind this increase?
 And what are the possible consequences for sustainable peace, security and development?

-This event will bring together leading experts in disarmament, peace and international security to examine current trends in global military expenditure.
-The discussion will also explore what measures the international community can take to advance the global peace and security agenda.
+This event brought together leading experts in disarmament, peace and international security to examine current trends in global military expenditure.
+The discussion also explored what measures the international community can take to advance the global peace and security agenda.

-This moderated online panel discussion will begin with a brief introduction to the topic by the moderator, followed by presentations from the panellists.
-The session will conclude with a question and answer session.
+This moderated online panel discussion began with a brief introduction to the topic by the moderator, followed by presentations from the panellists.
+The session concluded with a question and answer session.

-It will offer an opportunity to explore the latest data on global military spending, as well as significant trends and patterns.
-It also seeks to initiate a broader discussion on the impacts of military spending on peace, security and development.
+It offered an opportunity to explore the latest data on global military spending, as well as significant trends and patterns.
+It also sought to initiate a broader discussion on the impacts of military spending on peace, security and development.

 Panellists